omcodedthis/CS61B/README.md

 * Project 2 (Gitlet): Design, Large Scale Implementation  ***- 1600 Points***
 * Project 3 (BYOW): Large Scale Design  ***- 1600 Points***

 <sub> Note that for Project 2, there were some issues with the provided utility functions, possibly due to deprecation.
-I wrote my own wherever I could to maximise functionality. </sub>
+I wrote my own wherever I could to maximise functionality.
+The provided unit tests did not work as well. </sub>
 ```
 Individual Project Percentages:
 Project 0 ≈ 87%